Child development: Mechanisms

 Cognitive development has genetic and other biological mechanisms, as is seen in the many genetic causes of intellectual disability.
-Environmental factors including food and nutrition, the responsiveness of parents, daily experiences, physical activity and love can influence early brain development of children.
-However, although it is assumed that brain functions cause cognitive events, it has not been possible to measure specific brain changes and show that they cause cognitive change.
-Developmental advances in cognition are also related to experience and learning, and this is particularly the case for higher-level abilities like abstraction, which depend to a considerable extent on formal education.
+Environmental factors including food and nutrition, the responsiveness of parents, love, daily experiences, and physical activity can influence early brain development of children.
+However, although it is assumed that the brain causes cognition, it is not yet possible to measure specific brain changes and show the cognitive changes they cause.
+Developmental advances in cognition are also related to experience and learning, especially for higher-level abilities like abstraction, which depend to a considerable extent on formal education.

 Speed and pattern

 The ability to learn temporal patterns in sequenced actions was investigated in elementary-school-age children.
 Temporal learning depends upon a process of integrating timing patterns with action sequences.
 Children ages 6–13 and young adults performed a serial response time task in which a response and a timing sequence were presented repeatedly in a phase-matched manner, allowing for integrative learning.
 The degree of integrative learning was measured as the slowing in performance that resulted when phase-shifting the sequences.
 Learning was similar for the children and adults on average but increased with age for the children.
 Executive function measured by Wisconsin Card Sorting Test (WCST) performance as well as a measure of response speed also improved with age.
 Finally, WCST performance and response speed predicted temporal learning.
 Taken together, the results indicate that temporal learning continues to develop in pre-adolescents and that maturing executive function or processing speed may play an important role in acquiring temporal patterns in sequenced actions and the development of this ability.